 this is useful for planning entries on a re-test after an initial break — you can see historically how frequently price comes back and how far it tends to pull in.

-important: by-retracement only includes days with a single clean break. days where both sides of the range broke (double-break days) are excluded from this calculation, since a double break changes the context entirely.
+important: by-retracement only includes days with a single clean break. days where both sides of the range broke (double-break days) are excluded, since a double break changes the context entirely.

 by levels